Officers in Alton Sterling case await word on discipline, with more videos coming

-Baton Rouge, Louisiana (CNN)Two Baton Rouge police officers involved in the 2016 shooting death of Alton Sterling are expected to learn this week whether they'll keep their jobs, as police prepare to release four more videos recorded the night of the shooting.
+Baton Rouge, Louisiana (CNN)Two Baton Rouge police officers involved in the 2016 shooting death of Alton Sterling are expected to learn this week whether they'll face discipline by their department, as police prepare to release four more videos recorded the night of the shooting.

 State authorities announced earlier in the week that Officer Blane Salamoni was justified in shooting Sterling outside a Baton Rouge convenience store, and that no charges would be brought against him or fellow Officer Howie Lake II.